I am taking you with me on my journey to, through and after a mega major surgery out-of-town starting with this post. We will learn together.

 - Learning: I am NOT going to have any spinal surgery OUTSIDE a large research hospital attached to a medical school with a specialty clinic in spine (a “tertiary hospital” in my working definition).

 - Learning: I DO want to be seen by an excellent neurosurgeon.
-In fact, as I made note of this, my mind immediately turned to one such excellent neurosurgeon that I had seen over the last 8 years at a tertiary hospital..
+In fact, as I made note of this, my mind immediately turned to one such excellent neurosurgeon that I had seen over the last 8 years at a tertiary medical center associated with a university hospital.

-So, with these qualifications in mind, my strategy now is to get a consultation from my neurosurgeon at the tertiary hospital AND run my strategy past this trusted neurologist.
+So, with these qualifications in mind, my strategy now was to get a consultation from my neurosurgeon at the tertiary hospital AND run my strategy past this trusted neurosurgeon.

 Learning: So at the beginning of the following week I left a message for my neurologist.
 Within an hour he called back after reviewing the MRI and opened with, “You have got to get this fixed!”